Commissioner Novello Advises New Yorkers to Take Precautions to Protect Themselves, Family from Hot, Humid Weather

-Albany, June 24, 2005 -- State Health Commissioner Antonia C. Novello, M.D., M.P.H., Dr.P.H. is urging New Yorkers to stay out of the heat with temperatures projected to reach the high 90s across much of the State this coming weekend.
+ALBANY, June 20, 2006 – With the temperatures already reaching the 90s in parts of New York State, State Health Commissioner Antonia C. Novello, M.D., M.P.H., Dr.P.H. is urging New Yorkers to stay out of the heat.
 If you must be outdoors in the sweltering conditions there are precautions you can take to avoid heat-related illness.
 The elderly, infants, young children, people who have mental illness and those who are physically ill are at the highest risk.

-If you believe that someone has heat stroke, call for emergency medical treatment or have the person taken to the hospital immediately.
-While waiting for emergency personnel move the victim to a cool area out of direct sunlight; sponge bathe with cool water; and fan.
+Dr. Novello stressed that if you believe that someone has heat stroke, call for emergency medical treatment or have the person taken to the hospital immediately.
+While waiting for emergency personnel, move the victim to a cool area out of direct sunlight; sponge bathe with cool water; and fan.
 If possible, relocate the person to an air-conditioned room.

 Heat cramps are characterized by painful spasms, usually in muscles of the legs and abdomen and by heavy sweating.
 To relieve heat cramps, apply firm pressure on cramping muscles or gently massage the muscles.
 And as in the case of heat exhaustion, give sips of water every 15 minutes for one hour.